Get insider access

 Build Quality

-The Sony WH-CH720N's build quality is decent.
-They're mostly made of plastic, which feels cheap, and they creak a lot, which is annoying.
-There's a metal band inside the headband to help reinforce it.
+The Sony WH-CH720N's build quality is satisfactory.
+They're mostly made of cheap feeling plastic, which creaks a lot.
+The faux leather on the padding is thin.
+That said, there's a metal band inside the headband to help reinforce it, the ports are smartly receded into the ear cups to protect them, and the buttons don't wiggle.
 Overall, they don't feel as sturdy as the Sony WH-1000XM4 Wireless.

 7.0